The Fleurier Quality Foundation, founded on 5 June 2001, has the following objectives:

 3) to contribute, within the limits of its resources, towards providing training in fine watchmaking.

-These rules were adopted by the Foundation Council on 5 June 2001.
+These rules were first adopted by the Foundation Council on 5 June 2001.

-The "FQ" quality label applies to mechanical watches and finished watches, whether or not these form part of an item of jewellery, that are produced in series in Switzerland.
+The "QUALITE FLEURIER" quality label applies to mechanical watches and finished watches, whether or not these form part of an item of jewellery, that are produced in series in Switzerland.

-To be awarded the "FQ" quality label, a watch must have passed the following stages of control:
+To be awarded the "QUALITE FLEURIER" quality label, a watch must have passed the following stages of control:

 2) The movement must have passed the Swiss Official Chronometer Control test (hereinafter COSC), be issued with a certificate to confirm this, and must be numbered;

-This control is carried out at Fleurier, on the premises of the Foundation and under the responsibility of the Chairman of the Technical Committee or possibly by its Vice Chairman, an assessor chosen from the list of certified assessors, and a watchmaker responsible for controls who is employed by the Foundation.
+This control is carried out at the Foundation's head office in Fleurier, or at any other place licensed by the Foundation, under the responsibility of the Chair of the Technical Committee, or its Vice Chair, an assessor chosen from the list of certified assessors, and a control technician approved by the Foundation.

 During this stage, the following processes are carried out: